 Samsung Q60T/Q65T review: sound quality

-Having more recently become quite used to TVs that don’t sound as flat-out appalling as the flatscreen-TV cliche suggests, it’s actually quite startling to hear a television that sounds just as poor as we all remember.
+Having more recently become quite used to TVs that don’t sound as flat-out appalling as the flatscreen-TV cliche suggests, I was actually quite startled to hear a television that sounds just as poor as I remember.

 Some TVs can parlay two drivers and 20 watts of power into a relatively inoffensive sound, but not the Q60T/Q65T.
-It sounds feeble, basically: weedy, underpowered, vague and hard.
-Find even £99 in your budget for a dedicated soundbar and you’ll improve on the sound of the Q60T/Q65T to a frankly indecent degree; find enough for the likes of the Sonos Beam and you'll have something to really match the image quality.
+In my tests, it sounded feeble, basically: weedy, underpowered, vague and hard.
+Find even £99 in your budget for a dedicated soundbar and you’ll improve on the sound of the Q60T/Q65T to a frankly indecent degree; find enough for the likes of the Sonos Beam (opens in new tab) and you'll have something to really match the image quality.

 Samsung Q60T/Q65T review: design & usability

 At a touch over 5.7cm deep, the Q60T/Q65T is a reasonably discreet wall-hanging proposition.
-If you don't fancy that, it has a pair of the simplest push-and-click plastic boomerang-shaped feet at either end of its chassis (leaving plenty of space for that soundbar you’ll soon find so essential).
+If like me you have a TV cabinet then it has a pair of the simplest push-and-click plastic boomerang-shaped feet at either end of its chassis (leaving plenty of space for that soundbar you’ll soon find so essential).
 And the top, left- and right-hand sides of its bezel are slim and unobtrusive.
 The whole thing is screwed together with Samsung’s usual solid efficiency.

 The Tizen-derived smart TV interface and user interface that’s deployed to such good effect on every Samsung QLED (up to and including the super-expensive, uber-specified Samsung Q950TS (opens in new tab) 8K behemoth), and it goes a long way towards making the QE55Q65T seem more expensive than it is.
 Logical, legible and easy to navigate, it’s an object lesson in coherent design.
 And it is home to every essential catch-up and streaming service, as well as quite a few non-essentials too.
 Very few TVs from alternative brands can match it.